Cheap Vs. Expensive Web Hosting Explained for Newbies

 • Backups: Poor backups or no backups.

 • Technical support: Poor or no technical support.
-Live chat dressed up as support where everyone is following a script
+Live chat dressed up as support, where everyone is following a script

-• Blame passing: When something goes wrong they blame your software/website and don’t take any responsibility.
+• Blame-passing: When something goes wrong, they blame your software/website and don’t take any responsibility.

-• The technical support fob off: Something goes wrong and you get sent to an article or help file.
+• The technical support fob-off: Something goes wrong, and you get sent to an article or help file.

-So far using WPengine
+So far, using WPengine

 • Performance: Great uptime and fast load times

-• Security issues: Seem very security conscious
+• Security issues: They seem very security-conscious

 • Backups: Full backups